 Parking On Public Streets

-Each winter, stay informed of the weather forecasts and move your vehicle from the streets when necessary.
+Each winter, stay informed of the weather forecasts and move your vehicle from the streets whenever snow is in the forecast.

 Sometimes property damage occurs when snowplows are operating.

 The City doesn't assume liability for damages to obstacles in the road right-of-way (irrigation heads, landscaping, etc).
 If possible, remove these obstacles from the right-of-way or mark them clearly to aid plow drivers.

 Mailboxes, which are generally an obstruction in City’s right-of-way, are repaired or replaced only if the plow makes direct contact (sometimes snow from the plow can dislodge the box from the post or bend a weak post).
 Make sure your mailbox post is solid and securely fastened to the box.

 The City will conduct a review of each mailbox incident to determine whether a snow plow came into direct contact with the mailbox or support structure.
 The City will only repair mailboxes actually hit by a snow plow and installed to United States Postal Service Residential Mailbox Standards (see drawing).
 The City will not be responsible for damage to mailboxes or support posts caused by snow or ice coming into contact with the mailbox.